ratwolfzero/Chladni_Figures/README.md

 ![Chladni](images&Animation/Chladni_2.png)

->Magnitude View: A 2D static plot showing the time-independent displacement magnitude ∣Z(x,y,f)∣ of the steady-state response to a driving frequency f matching the eigenfrequency of the degenerate modes (3,5) and (5,3).
-A small damping factor (γ=0.01) causes these modes to dominate, with minimal contributions from other modes.
-The plot visualizes the magnitude to highlight nodal lines where displacement is zero.
-The magnitude makes positive and negative antinodes indistinguishable, mimicking experimental Chladni patterns.
+>Magnitude View: A 2D static plot showing the time-independent displacement magnitude ∣Z(x,y,f)∣ of the steady-state response at a driving frequency f matching the degenerate modes (3,5) and (5,3).
+A small damping factor (γ = 0.01) ensures these modes dominate.
+The magnitude highlights nodal lines and makes positive and negative antinodes indistinguishable, mimicking experimental Chladni patterns.

 ### The Phase View